Updated July 27, 2023, to include new states issuing compact privileges as well as states that have enacted or introduced compact legislation.

 One of the biggest barriers to being able to work as a physical therapist in multiple states is the cost and difficulty of obtaining working privileges for each new state.
-Fortunately, for PTs it just got easier with the launch of the PT Compact!
+Fortunately for physical therapists, the PT Compact makes it easier than ever!

 What is the PT Compact?

 The Physical Therapy Compact is an agreement between states to improve access to physical therapy by making it easier for physical therapists to work in multiple states.
-There are currently 21 member states — with five of those states issuing compact privileges — and the number is expected to grow quickly.
+There are currently 37 member states — with 31 of those states issuing compact privileges — and the number continues to grow.

 Not only will patients benefit, there are many advantages for PTs as well.

 - Reduced time, cost, and paperwork to practice in a new state

 - Improved access and choice for travel physical therapists

 For PTs working as travel therapists, CompHealth makes it even easier — your license coordinator will assist you in the process of obtaining compact privileges and pay for them too!